iodigital-com/SecretSanta/docker/README-docker.md

 Keep in mind:
 ------
-- xdebug untested
+- xdebug untested, feel free to do so and let us know ;)
-- mail not arriving at mailhog
+- mails are only sent when using app_dev.php

 Usage:
 To start the docker environment, simly issue the following command.